Sydney-Informatics-Hub/hello-nextflow/docs/session1/05_params.md

 ## `--outdir`

-It isn't very convenient to have the same output directory created every time we run our pipeline as the results are being overwritten.
+It isn't very convenient to have the same output directory created every time you run your pipeline as the results are being overwritten.

-Instead, a parameter can be used so we can change the publishing directory for every execution:
+Instead, a parameter can be used so you can change the publishing directory for every execution:

 ```groovy
 publishDir params.outdir